megwhitehouse2/AO-simulation/README.md

 ## Acknowledgments

--  The Devon Assertive outreach team for providing the historical service data, as well as clinical context for the project.
+-  The Devon Assertive outreach team for providing the historical service data, and clinical context for the project.

 ---